 If you’re wondering what to pack in a healthy and waste-free school lunch, then this post is for you!

-First, let’s take a look back at how to pack a greener school lunch…
+How to pack a greener school lunch…

 - You should send a packed lunch to school with your kids, unless your school cafeteria happens to serve up healthy fare.